 The shikra is a small bird of prey found across Asia and Africa.
 It is a member of the Accipitridae family and is also known as the little banded goshawk.

 It is believed that the African forms of the shikra may be a separate species, but they have traditionally been treated as subspecies of the shikra.
-This means that they are closely related to the shikra, but have distinct characteristics that set them apart.
+This means they are closely related to the shikra but have distinct characteristics that set them apart.

-The shikra is an important part of the food web in its natural habitats, providing a valuable source of prey for other animals and birds.
+The shikra is an integral part of the food web in its natural habitats, providing a valuable prey source for other animals and birds.

 Kingdom | Animalia |